forsenior/senior-os/sweb/README.md

 audio support, multilingual options, and robust security measures to guard against phishing websites.
 Below is the design concept for the web browser:

+## My Contribution to the Project:

+Please note that I did not design the application from scratch.
+My role is to modify and enhance the app, making it more user-friendly while improving its security features.